devkaare/go-proj-template-gen/README.md

 ## Usage

-Currently this is only setup to be used on with github account, but you can change this in `main.go`
+This is only setup to be used with my github account, but you can change this in `main.go`

 ### Available Cmds